Tuesday, April 26, 2011

 While most boys would rather play baseball, than play an instrument, let alone a violin, not Reginald.
 In the end, his violin playing inspires the team his father manages.

-Bravo, Ernest and Celestine! by Gabrielle Vincent
+Bravo, Ernest and Celestine!

 Ernest is unhappy.
 The roof leaks.
 How will he pay for it?
 Celestine devises a clever plan that involves Ernest dusting off his violin, practicing, and performing.
 But somehow, that is not enough.
 Celestine joins in the act with her lovely voice.